11 Professional Email Etiquette Rules for 2022

 Don’t overwhelm the recipient by bombarding them with multiple questions.

-An important email etiquette rule to stand by is to avoid asking more than a couple of questions in one message.
-In fact, our research indicates that 1 question receives higher open and reply rates anyway.
+A polite email etiquette real of thumb is to avoid asking more than a couple of questions in one message.
+In fact, our research indicates that one question receives higher open and reply rates anyway.

 Respondents tend to answer only one question regardless of how many you ask, so save yourself time and stick to one question.

 Tip: For Yesware users, our Response Insights feature will help you craft the perfect message by analyzing your email and providing feedback based on the most effective subject length, word count, question count, and readability.